metalmynds/Ghostice/README.md

 It does not rely on any 'testpackages' required by the commercial toolsets.

-Its design is based up the very popular WebDriver/Selenium 2 model with a Server and Client Api implemented as a Json Wire Protocol.
+Its design is based up the very popular WebDriver/Selenium 2 model with a Server and Client API implemented over a Json Wire Protocol.

 It includes a factory pattern model for producing coded window models or WOMS based on annotation (.net attributes).

-This project got started because; well why should GUI automation be so very slow and expensive?
+Why this project got started because well...

+Why should GUI automation be so very slow and so expensive that a return on investment is so very hard to produce let alone maintain?

+If you include the tooling costs it's nearly test negative equity when you calculate the ROI!

 If you’re interested I suggest taking a look at the unit tests, the E2E tests show the whole lifecycle.

-More to come :)
+Off Soap Box ;)

+Known Issue(s)

+E2E Unit test failure.
+Please See Issue 1 it's probably a blocked files.